Skip to content

 4. Type-safety using parser middleware

-5. esbuild bundling for optimized deployment packages
+5. Bundling with Rolldown for optimized deployment packages

 The generator configures structured logging using AWS Lambda Powertools with automatic context injection via Middy middleware.